-- (1) Parts II to VII - - (a) shall apply to every payment system; but - (b) shall not apply to the Central Depository & Settlement Co.
-Ltd established under the Securities (Central Depository, Clearing and Settlement) Act.

-- (2) Parts VIII to X and section 47 shall apply to every system operating in Mauritius, including those operated by the Central Depository & Settlement Co.
-Ltd established under the Securities (Central Depository, Clearing and Settlement) Act. - (3) This Act shall be in addition to, and not in derogation from - (a) the Financial Services Act; - (b) the Securities Act; and - (c) the Securities (Central Depository, Clearing and Settlement) Act.
+- (1) Parts II to VII - (a) shall apply to every payment system; but - (b) shall not apply to an Official Clearing and Settlement Facility under the Securities Act. - (2) Parts VIII to X and section 47 shall apply to every system operating in Mauritius, including those operated by an Official Clearing and Settlement Facility under the Securities Act. - (3) This Act shall be in addition to, and not in derogation from - (a) the Financial Services Act; - (b) the Securities Act; and - (c) the Securities (Central Depository, Clearing and Settlement) Act.